What can we learn from the conformal noninvariance of the Klein-Gordon equation?: In the de Broglie-Bohm approach

 The last term inside the square brackets in this expression is what emerges from the usual conformal transformation of the classical geodesic equation of a point particle.
 Unfortunately, neither the first term nor the second term inside the square brackets could be expressed solely in terms of the conformal quantum mass $\tilde{\mathcal{M}}$ and the conformal factor $\Omega$.
-The first term inside the square brackets displays the logarithm of the conformal quantum mass, as it is expected from a corrected geodesic equation in the conformal spacetime, but, unfortunately, such a term is multiplied by the awkward term $\Omega^4\tilde{R}^4/R^4$.
-This term involves the amplitudes the wavefunctions have in the new and old spacetimes.
 The presence of the second term inside the square brackets makes things even worse.
 Such a term can, indeed, neither be interpreted as coming from the quantum mass nor as being due to pure geometry.
-This observation adds weight to the difficulties ---\! that already emerged from the result (\ref{Mtransform})\! --- that one encounters when attempting to interpret the quantum effects as being geometric in nature.
+This observation adds weight to the difficulties that already emerged from the result (\ref{Mtransform}) when attempting to interpret the quantum effects as being geometric in nature.

+The main conclusions of this section are: (i) the nonlocality of the transformation of the quantum phase is more apparent in the dBB approach, (ii) the Weyl transformation efficiently filters out non-geometric entities in the approach, and (iii) new light is shed on the issue of identifying the four-velocity with $-\nabla^\mu S/m$.